owlchester/kanka-docs/docs/source/features/campaigns/members.md

 Doing so will notify them in Kanka that they have been removed.
 None of the content they've created in the campaign is deleted.

+## Why is the Last Login field empty?

+Every account can decide to share their last login information with members of other campaigns they are a part of.
+By default, we assume that users value their privacy and so the option is off.

+To change this setting, a user needs to go to their [profile settings](https://app.kanka.io/settings/profile) and enable the "last login sharing" option.
+More info [here](/account/profile)

 ## Related